PacktPublishing/Terraform-for-Google-Cloud-Essential-Guide/README.md

 ## Instructions and Navigations
 All of the code is organized into folders and subfolders corresponding to each chapter.
-For example, <code>chap02/count</code>.
+For example, <code>chap02/count</code> is the code for Chapter 2, section The count meta-argument

 You will have to replace the string <code>\<PROJECT-ID\></code> with the project id of your Google Cloud Project.
 To faciliate that, we have included a small <code>bash</code> script sets the Google Cloud project recursively.